IceHe/lib/cmd/m/mysql.md

 mysql -u root -p

 # create new user
-create user 'springuser'@'localhost' identified by 'ThePassword';
+CREATE USER 'icehe'@'localhost' IDENTIFIED BY 'first_password';

 # grant privileges to new user ( DML )
-GRANT ALL PRIVILEGES ON *.* TO 'username'@'localhost' IDENTIFIED BY 'password';
+GRANT ALL PRIVILEGES ON *.* TO 'icehe'@'localhost' IDENTIFIED BY 'first_password';

 # if encounter 'Cannot load from mysql.procs_priv, the table is probably corrupted'
 mysql_upgrade -u root -p